cdapio/cdap/cdap-docs/developers-manual/source/overview/modes.rst

 Runtime Modes
 =============
 The Cask Data Application Platform (CDAP) can be run in different modes:

-**Distributed CDAP** for staging and production, **Standalone CDAP** for testing and development on a developer's laptop, or
+- **Distributed CDAP** for staging and production;
+- **CDAP Local Sandbox** for testing and development on a developer's laptop; or
-**In-Memory CDAP** for unit testing and continuous integration pipelines.
+- **In-Memory CDAP** for unit testing and continuous integration pipelines.

 Regardless of the runtime mode, CDAP is fully-functional and the code you develop never changes.
-However, performance and scale are limited when using in-memory or standalone CDAPs.
+However, performance and scale are limited when using in-memory or local sandbox CDAPs.
 CDAP Applications are developed against the CDAP APIs, making the switch between these modes seamless.
 An application developed using a given mode can easily run in another mode.